-CS1 fillet strips are vertically orientated and mechanically fixed through the sheathing boards (which are the outer face of the LGSF supporting walls) into the steel framing.
-This forms a minimum 15 mm drained cavity between the sheathing boards and the insulation layer.
-MW insulation in slab form is mechanically fixed through the plastic-coated glass-fibre reinforcing mesh embedded in the basecoat layer, into the sheathing boards.
-The System is finished with an adhesive bedding and pointing mortar and mineral brick slips comprising both flat tile slips and pistol (corner) slips.
+CS2 fillet strips are vertically orientated and fixed through the primary sheathing boards (which are the outer face of the LGSF supporting walls) into the steel framing.
+This forms a minimum 15 mm drained cavity between the primary and secondary sheathing boards (which are mechanically fixed through the CS2 fillet strips into the primary sheathing boards).
+MW insulation in slab form is mechanically fixed through the plastic-coated glass-fibre reinforcing mesh embedded in the basecoat layer, into the secondary sheathing boards.
+The System is finished with an adhesive bedding and pointing mortar and SpeedySlip mineral brick slips comprising both flat tile slips and pistol (corner) slips.